State of Emergency Declared in Sevastopol Due to Fuel Oil on the Coast: Cleanup of Volgoneft Tanker Wreckage Continues

 Work is underway to clean up the water area and coastline

-A state of emergency of regional significance has been declared in Sevastopol due to fuel oil contamination of the coastline, which entered the sea after the wreck of the tankers "Volgoneft-212" and "Volgoneft-239" in the Kerch Strait.
+A regional state of emergency has been declared in Sevastopol due to fuel oil contamination of the coastline, which entered the sea after the Volgoneft-212 and Volgoneft-239 tankers crashed in the Kerch Strait.

 The Ministry of Emergency Situations warns of the risk of further oil spills.
-Work to clean up the coastline and water area will continue in an intensified mode, including during the holidays.
+Work to clean up the coast and water area will continue in an intensified mode, including during the holidays.

 Read more on the topic:

-The first disaster in the world with fuel oil M100 occurred in the Kerch Strait: the fuel does not lend itself to traditional cleaning methods
+The first-ever M100 fuel oil disaster occurred in the Kerch Strait: the fuel cannot be cleaned using traditional methods

 "The spill is now larger": more oil products leaked into the Black Sea after the tanker crash than in 2007

-An environmentally friendly sorbent for combating oil spills was created at SPbGUPTD: the first batch has already been sent to Anapa
+Eco-friendly sorbent for combating oil spills created at SPbSUPTD: the first batch has already been sent to Anapa